Slow Food Cycle Sunday Tips

 Advice on How Best to Enjoy #SFCS

 - Pre-register.
 You can avoid delays on event day by registering via EventBrite before the event.
 The first 100 people to register online will receive a free gift!
-Online pre-registration is now closed.
-Day of registration will be available on Sunday, August 21 from 9am-2pm.
+Day of registration will be available on Sunday, August 20 from 9am-2pm.

 - Get on a bike.
 The road is flat, the distractions numerous and enthralling, you have all day, and it rarely rains in August up here.
 In fact, for the 2007 event, it was raining almost everywhere else in southwestern BC except the Pemberton Meadows.
 This is a perfect place for a bike ride.
 Several participants over the past three years have amazed themselves at their ability to complete the ride.
 You can rent a bike in Pemberton although it's best to contact bike rental vendors before the event to ensure bikes are available.